yesoreyeram/grafana-utils/README.md

 Above backend needs to be connected with [Grafana Simple JSON Datasource](https://grafana.com/grafana/plugins/grafana-simple-json-datasource).
 Example shown [here](https://github.com/yesoreyeram/grafana-utils/issues/1#issuecomment-685401416).
 Once datasource configured, you can start writing queries directly.

+You can also fork the repo and connect with [vercel](https://vercel.com/dashboard) to get your own instance of the URL.

 _Note: Instead the hosted version, you can also use your own instance for production purposes_

 ## Features